President Donald Trump goes after AFL-CIO head Richard Trumka on Labor Day

 Trump tweeted Monday morning that the American worker is doing better than ever.
 Unemployment is "setting record lows," he said.
 And "the U.S. has tremendous upside potential as we go about fixing some of the worst Trade Deals ever made by any country in the world."

 The unemployment rate is 3.9 percent, which is not a record.
-It hit 3.9 percent near the end of Bill Clinton's presidency and dipped to 2.5 percent in 1953 under President Lyndon Johnson.
+It hit 3.9 percent near the end of Bill Clinton's presidency and dipped to 2.5 percent in 1953 under President Dwight D. Eisenhower.

 Trump is in the middle of renegotiating the North American Free Trade Agreement with Canada and Mexico.
 He reached a tentative deal with Mexico that would provide for duty-free imports of cars assembled in Mexico – but only if at least 75 percent of the parts originate in the U.S. or Mexico.
 And many of those parts would have to be made by workers earning at least $16 an hour.